Table of Contents

 - Select Merge Account.

-- Confirm the merge.
+- Save the merge.

-Primary user behavior in merged accounts
+Primary account behavior in merged accounts

-Primary user selection
+Primary account selection

 Team memberships